Marcella Niehoff School of Nursing

 School-based health centers such as Proviso East High School.

 Psychiatric settings and other medical facilities.

-ABSN students begin clinical rotations during the second semester of the program.
-Occur in the morning or the evening.
+ABSN students begin clinical rotations during the second semester of the program, either in the morning or the evening.
 Morning clinical rotations occur from 7 a.m. to 2 p.m. and evening clinical rotations occur from 2 p.m. to 9 p.m.
-Please note that listed scheduling information is typical but is subject to change.
-Please note that scheduling of clinical is subject to change.
+Please note that clinical scheduling information is typical but is subject to change.

 Professional Role Development (PRD)